 0.0558 if the role of library is increased by one.
 Analyzing the rating given by the students, "present structure of academic programs" was found as the top constraint of achieving information literacy skill by the students among the given 10 constraints while "lecture mode of class is not effective enough to help students to achieve practical information skills" as the bottom constraint.
 On the other hand, "introducing students with library and information use early through orientation program" was found as the top strategy to eradicate the constraints of achieving information literacy skill by the students among given nine strategies while "integrating IL as a course in the curriculum" as the bottom strategy.
-Therefore, the researcher of this study calls for the faculties, library professionals, policymakers, and government and non-government organizations to utilize the model planning suggested by the students in Bangladesh.
+Therefore, the researcher of this study calls for the faculties, library professionals, policymakers, and government and non-government organizations to utilize the model planning suggested by the study in enhancing the level of information literacy skill of the undergraduate students in Bangladesh.